Safety Relays Explained: A Guide to How It Works

 1. A safety relay will still function if an internal fault is detected, allowing the system to stop or shut down due to the built-in redundancy and self-monitoring.

-2. The safety relay will monitor input faults such as shorts between conductors, stuck contacts, and shorts to ground.
+2. The safety relay will monitor input faults such as shorts between conductors, stuck contacts, and shorts to the ground.

 3. It has at least two inputs that take signals from an OSSD or dry contacts, such as those inside an emergency stop button.